GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ![](/images/SetupjDataPortal/AddOrderBy.png)
 <br>

-Now Pull the data again and notice the results are ordered by Company Name in descending order.
+Now Pull the data again and notice the results are in descending order by Company Name.

 ![](/images/SetupjDataPortal/ResultsOrdered.png)
 <br>

 The **OrderBy** parameter excepts multiple column names (e.g. "CompanyName, ContactTitle).
 Some key points:

-* This parameter is case insensitive
+* This parameter is not case sensitive
 * Brackets may or may not surround column names
 * Result sets are sorted in the order of the columns listed
 * Sorts in ascending order (ASC) unless descending order (DESC) is specified